athkpro/YoutubeDataExtract/README.md

 # YoutubeDataExtract
 This repo contains some functions I wrote to extract youtube data easily from a channel.
-Many of the existing solutions on the web for Youtube data tend to retrieve video by keyword searches or popularity, instead of retrieving videos by an uploaded username.
+Many of the existing solutionstend to retrieve videos by keyword searches or popularity, instead of retrieving videos by an uploaded username.
 This is where the function retrieve_all_from_channel() comes in.
+Retrieving video data by channel will be useful if we want to make channel comparisons!

 Just enter the channel's name into the function retrieve_all_from_channel() and it will return a dataframe of 11 features consisting of: